-Mitigation for bats follows the mitigation hierarchy and includes commitments made during the review of the EAC Application, federal and provincial conditions and advice from ECCC on February 28, 2022.
-ECCC recommended the following mitigation to avoid effects on bat habitat and restore habitat, following the mitigation hierarchy:
+Mitigation for bats follows the mitigation hierarchy and includes commitments made during the review of the EAC Application, federal and provincial conditions, and advice from ECCC on February 28, 2022.
+ECCC recommended the following mitigations to avoid effects on bat habitat and restore habitat, following the mitigation hierarchy:

-- Retain trees or stands that may support bat roosts; and - Retain key bat habitat resources where possible; - Restore disturbed habitat restoration will be addressed through the Reclamation and Closure Plan. - ECCC also recommended augmenting habitat. - Where protected and/or restoration habitat areas for other wildlife (e.g., caribou, migratory birds, western toads) have been identified as offsets, implement measures within these areas (e.g., Capoose HE-UWR, caribou and wetland restoration areas) that are beneficial to bats. - Install roosting structures and study their effectiveness.
+- Retain trees or stands that may support bat roosts; - Retain key bat habitat resources where possible; - Restore disturbed habitat restoration will be addressed through the Reclamation and Closure Plan; - Augment habitat; - Where protected and/or restoration habitat areas for other wildlife (e.g., caribou, migratory birds, western toads) have been identified as offsets, implement measures beneficial to bats within these areas (e.g., Capoose HE-UWR, caribou and wetland restoration areas); and - Install roosting structures and study their effectiveness.

-In both their February 28, 2022 letter and a subsequent letter on May 2, 2022 ECCC indicated that they preferred the use of Brandenbark as a roosting structure and did not support the use of bat boxes.
+In both their February 28, 2022 letter and a subsequent letter on May 2, 2022, ECCC indicated that they preferred the use of Brandenbark as a roosting structure and did not support the use of bat boxes.

-New roosting structures (Brandenbark) will be installed in the vicinity of the lost roosting structures.
-Through discussions with ECCC on May 20, 2022 the wetland offsetting location at Matthew's Creek Ranch was identified as a good location in the local vicinity for installation of the roosting structures.
-As the wetland quality improves and is likely able to support a wider suite of invertebrate species, the habitat quality for bats will likely increase making the roosting structures well placed to house any bats moving in to the area.
+Therefore, roosting structures (Brandenbark) will be installed in the vicinity of lost roosting structures.
+Through discussions with ECCC on May 20, 2022, the wetland offsetting location at Matthew's Creek Ranch was identified as a good location in the local vicinity for installation of the roosting structures.
+As the wetland quality improves and is likely able to support a wider suite of invertebrate species, the habitat quality for bats will likely increase making the roosting structures well placed to house any bats moving into the area.
+Alternative roosts will be installed at the wetland offsetting sites or other offsetting sites as determined by the WMMP QP.
+Sites will be chosen with input from the site Environmental team, using feedback from Indigenous nations, and in the vicinity of the lost roosts (where possible).